johnmschneider/BluC/README.md

-## Notice
-The current build, while compilable, is minimally functional and is only uploaded to keep track of changes.

 # BluC
 A programming language that's essentially C with classes.
 The intent is to be a C and C++ alternative *while also* allowing access to the under-the-hood transpiled code, so you know exactly what the language's constructs are being transpiled into.
 Until version 1 of the language is completed, anything is subject to change.
 After version 1, backwards compatability will be heavily considered.

-# Notice
+### Notice
+The current build, while compilable, is minimally functional and is only uploaded to keep track of changes.

 The BluC compiler is currently undergoing a major rewrite.
 This compiler is only a prototype, and the actual compiler will be self-hosted.

 ### Setup